-- 30% of costs go undetected due to poor business practices and the inability to detect them
+- On average, 30% of costs go undetected due to poor business practices and the inability to detect them.

-- A simpler solution & insights into daily cost, cost variance and profitability analysis in a pharmaceutical manufacturing company
+- The Standard Cost Method provides a simpler solution, offering insights into daily cost, cost variance and profitability analysis for pharmaceutical manufacturing companies.

 The Never-Ending Challenges of C-Level Reporting

 Determining the overall profitability for a product is a major concern for any C-Level executive.
 Calculating cost structure in the pharmaceutical industry is especially tough to determine when it involves fast-moving raw materials, labor, overheads and other indirect costs.

 For pharmaceutical companies, one prime objective is following standard operating procedures (SOPs) in adherence with the FDA’s compliance reporting rules.
 In the past, companies have placed so much focus on staying compliant it becomes easy to lose sight of key indicators that drive profitability and organizational goals.

 In continuous production and batch manufacturing processes, the multitude of activities involved requires costing for each activity.
 This can be tough as many moving parts make it hard to identify the right cost breakdown structure.
 Despite the difficulties, companies must measure true costs for stakeholder reporting.